 2016 – May: Exciting, new renovations begin at the Golf Clubhouse to offer several al fresco dining options, a wine bar, fire pits to enjoy starlit evenings, and the added convenience of a Market Place, stocked with epicurean delights and a variety of beverages.
 The classic architecture will remain, but will be enhanced with touches of today's modern design elements throughout.
 The attractive casual dining options will encourage members to stay after a round of golf and grab a bite while enjoying picturesque sunset views overlooking the 18th fairway and lake of the South Course.
 John's Island Club continues to attract new members by investing in their word-class amenities.
 To be completed by mid-November for opening weekend.

-2017 – November 19: The John’s Island Club celebrates with a grand Re-Opening of the golf clubhouse.
-After more than six months of renovation work, members and their guests come together for an open house style party.
+2016 – November 19: The John’s Island Club celebrates with a grand Re-Opening of the golf clubhouse.
+After six months of renovation work, members and their guests come together for an open house style party.
 The vision incorporates timeless architecture and interiors reflecting the surrounding landscapes.
 Al fresco dining, fire pits, a wine bar and a market place set the stage for new traditions.
 Designed by architects Peacock + Lewis (Palm Beach, FL); interior design by J Banks Design Group, Inc (Hilton Head, SC), built by Weitz Company, LLC.
 (Palm Beach, FL), and landscape by Warren McCormick (West Palm Beach, FL).